ISSN: 2640-7612

 Exposure to high ambient temperatures causes needless suffering and death.
 Temperatures above long-term averages during summer months and heatwaves are associated with excess heat is one of the largest weather-related causes of death in developed countries from cardiorespiratory and other diseases, mental health issues, adverse pregnancy and birth outcomes, and increased health-care costs.
 Very young children are particularly vulnerable to the effects of heat, irrespective of income level or geographical region.
 Although excess mortality across all countries, there is greater knowledge about the burden of heat-related mortality in high-income countries.
 Most heat-related morbidity and mortality is preventable with improved preparedness and avoidance of exposure [1].

 Ambient temperature is the air temperature of any object /person/ or environment where they are stored or live.
 The word ambient an adjective means “relating to the immediate surroundings”.
 An ambient temperature is the average temperature of an environment and varies depending on the location or time of year.
 Ambient temperature excludes humidity and wind chill which also contribute to overall effects, as it only refers to the average air temperature.
-World Meteorological Organization announced that there’s an 80% chance that the world will exceed the 1.5 °C temperature limit in at least one of the next 5 years [5].
+World Meteorological Organization announced that there’s an 80% chance that the world will exceed the 1.5 °C temperature limit in at least once of the next 5 years [5].

 Similarly, very cold temperatures are harmful, as children exposed to very low temperatures for too long can get frostbite or even life-threatening hypothermia.
 Many winter activities, such as playing in the snow or skating on ice, expose children to cold temperatures, which increases the risk of illness and death from coughs, lung and heart problems, falls, poor mental health, and carbon monoxide poisoning from poorly maintained heating appliances.
 Children are at an increased risk of exercise-induced asthma, and acute and chronic physiological responses.
 The cold weather itself doesn’t cause illness, but it weakens the immune system, making it a lot harder for the child to fight off infections [6,7].